Portland Names & Numbers

 As Portland Harbor is a major shipping port, the channels are well marked.
 The harbor itself is dredged to a depth of 35’, so even the largest yachts will have no trouble here.

-- DiMillo’s Old Port Marina (207) 773-7632: The only major marina offering transient dockage in downtown Portland.
+- DiMillo’s Old Port Marina (207) 773-7632: Venerable marina offering transient dockage in downtown Portland.
 Deep-water access for boats up to 250’.
 Fuel dock, electric, water, WiFi, pump out.
 Home to a popular restaurant.

 - Maine Yacht Center (207) 842-9000: Located north of downtown Portland.
 Full-service facility with dockage for boats up to 150’.
 WiFi, pump out, electric, water, gas and diesel.

-- More marinas are located in nearby South Portland.
+- Aditional marinas are located in nearby South Portland.
 Click here for a full listing.

 You may be able to find a spot to anchor outside the mooring field west of the Centerboard Yacht Club in South Portland.
 Beyond the Casco Bay Bridge, there are numerous well-protected spots with good holding ground to drop the hook inside the Fore River, as long as you stay outside the channel.

 - A large launch facility with ample parking is located on Portland’s Eastern Prom.
 This ramp has long tie-up floats and all-tide access to the inner harbor. $5 fee for residents; $10 for non-residents.

 - Another excellent municipal launch is located at Bug Light Park on Spring Point in South Portland.
 This ramp affords quick access to Portland Harbor and the ocean.
 Fee is $5 for Maine residents; $6 for non-residents.
 Overnight parking available with permission of attendant.